• Skip to primary navigation

 Dried wild mushroom ravioli

-It is completely fine to just put dollops filling in the middle of the dough and fold the dough over a single time.
-Finished ravioli can be stored in the fridge, not touching, dusted with cornmeal or semolina for a few hours if you're cooking that day, or, frozen on a baking sheet, again, dusted with cornmeal or semolina, and put into a freezer bag after they're firmed.
+Finished ravioli can be stored in the fridge on a cookie sheet dusted with semolina for a few hours if you're cooking that day.
+Or, freeze them on a baking sheet dusted with semolina and put into a freezer bag after they're firmed.
 Frozen ravioli will last for a month.

 Dried bolete mushroom ravioli with bolete mushroom filling